ADGEfficiency/course-starter-python/neuapp/blog/make.md

 There is more depth and complexity to `make` and the `Makefile` - what you have seen so far is hopefully enough to encourage you to experiment and learn more while using a `Makefile` in your own project.

-A quick reminder of what we have learnt in this post:

-- a `Makefile` can be arbitrary complex, and execute pipelines based on the dependencies between code and data,
-- a `Makefile` can document your workflow,
+Key takeaways are:

+- `make` is a powerful, commonly available tool that can run arbitrary shell workflows,
-- is a central point of execution for your project,
+- a `Makefile` forms a natural central point of execution for a project, with a simple CLI that integrates well with the shell,
-- can intelligently re-execute your pipeline.
+- `make` can intelligently re-execute your data pipeline - keeping track of the dependencies between code and data.

+---

+Thanks for reading!